taskflow/taskflow/README.md

 and return a *task handle* to you.
 A task handle is a lightweight object that defines a set of methods for users to access and modify the attributes of the associated task.
-The table below summarizes the list of commonly used methods.
+The table below summarizes a list of commonly used methods.

 | Method         | Argument    | Return | Description |
 | -------------- | ----------- | ------ | ----------- |